klaytn/Guardian/README.md

 This repository is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the COPYING.LESSER file.

 # Contributing
 As an open source project, Klaytn always welcomes your contribution.
-Please read our CONTRIBUTING.md for a walk-through of the contribution process.